mikeizbicki/ucr-cs100/textbook/C++/templates/README.md

 Note how the identifier name are always all upper case.
 It is not required but it is convention.
 Also note how the NAME macro has quotations around Greg.

-Everytime `NAME` appears in the program, the preprocessor will substitute it with "Greg".
+Every time `NAME` appears in the program, the preprocessor will substitute it with "Greg".
 If the quotes were not there then that would lead to a syntax error.

 Here is what the compiler error looks like when you forget the quotes on Greg in the macro definition: